FABallemand/ezGPX/docs/source/tutorials/analysing.rst

 If a :py:class:`~ezgpx.gpx.GPX` object contains time related data (mainly time-stamp at each point), it is possible to gain speed and pace insights.
 Furthermore, if elevation data are also available, ascent speeds can be computed!

-.. note:: Speeds are expressed in kilometres per hour (km/h) and paces in minutes per kilometre (min/km).
+.. note:: Speeds are expressed in kilometers per hour (km/h) and paces in minutes per kilometre (min/km).

 .. code-block:: python